ngageoint/opensphere/docs/cookbook/osm/index.rst

 Problem
 -------

-You'd like to use an alternative base map, such as OpenStreetMap, for cartographic styling reasons or to provide a suitable base map on an isolated network.
+You'd like to use an alternative base map, such as OpenStreetMap (OSM), for cartographic styling reasons or to provide a suitable base map on an isolated network.

 Solution